 Options (Settings tab)

-The Settings tab on the main Administrator Configure Contest tab displays a screen similar to the following.
+The Settings tab on the main Administrator Configure Contest tab displays a screen like the following.
 The Settings tab contains sections which allow selection of various options which can be used manage various aspects of a contest.
 The meanings of the different configuration fields on the Settings tab are given below.